apita1423/whiskers-n-whole-beans/README.md

 ### General features on each page
 - Nav/Menu

 Nav/Menu bar has four main buttons situated on the right with the logo in the middle and title on the left.
 The logo and title are linked to the Home page, so when clicked in the other pages it will take the user back to the Home page.
-I used the same concept as in the Love Running project, where the menu buttons will highlight with a line in the bottom to let the user know which page they are on.
+I used the same concept as in the Love Running project, where the menu buttons will highlight with a line on the bottom to let the user know which page they are on.
 The title, logo, and menu buttons do change position depending on screen sizes.
-The responsive image at the top of the page show this.
+The responsive image at the top of the READme show this.

 ![Navigation and Menu](/assets/readme-images/nav-menu.png)